dave-hillier/refit/README.md

-## Refit: The automatic type-safe REST library for .NET Core, Xamarin and .NET
+## Refit: The automatic type-safe HTTP library for .NET Core, Xamarin and .NET

-Refit is a library heavily inspired by Square's [Retrofit](http://square.github.io/retrofit) library, and it turns your REST API into a live interface:
+Refit is a library heavily inspired by Square's [Retrofit](http://square.github.io/retrofit) library, and it turns your HTTP API into a live interface:

 ```csharp